Quick Summary

 FAQ

-Is Japan still a cash-based country in 2026?
+Is Japan still a cash-reliant country in 2026?

 Less than it used to be.
 Major cities are largely cashless-friendly, but rural areas, small restaurants, and shrines still rely on cash.